supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 I do realize that there is still a place for reading without combining it with practice, there is still a place for learning things upfront.
 This leads me to one of the bigger laws guiding me in life:

-> It's always about balance and it's almost never the extreme.
+> It's always about the balance and it's almost never the extreme.

 *20.1.2021*